Buffalo worst hit by Winter Storm Elliott as air travel in chaos across US - latest

 Authorities in western New York reported more than 30 deaths in the Buffalo area alone, which was smothered by four feet of snow.
 Several people were found dead in their cars after becoming stranded in whiteout conditions.

-New York governor Kathy Hochul, a native of Buffalo, was stunned by what she saw, saying: “It is [like] going to a war zone, and the vehicles along the sides of the roads are shocking.”
+New York governor Kathy Hochul, a native of Buffalo, said: “It is [like] going to a war zone, and the vehicles along the sides of the roads are shocking.”

 Governor Hochul said the storm will “go down in history as the most devastating” ever to hit the state.
 President Joe Biden has approved an emergency declaration and authorised a federal response from FEMA.